PM backs transition in Venezuela after Trump says US will ‘run’ country

 “The UK Government will discuss the evolving situation with US counterparts in the days ahead as we seek a safe and peaceful transition to a legitimate government that reflects the will of the Venezuelan people.

-Sir Keir earlier said Britain had not been involved “in any way” in the attack and insisted he wanted to “establish the facts” as he refused to be drawn on whether the military action broke international law.

-He said he wanted to talk to the US president, who he had not spoken to on Saturday morning after the strikes were carried out.
+Sir Keir earlier refused to be drawn on whether the military action broke international law, saying he wanted to talk to Mr Trump, with whom he had not spoken on Saturday morning, and allies to “establish the facts”.

-Around 500 UK nationals are in Venezuela and work is ongoing to “safeguard” them, Sir Keir said, while the Foreign Office advised against all travel to the country.
+Around 500 UK nationals are in Venezuela and work is ongoing to “safeguard” them, the Prime Minister said, while the Foreign Office advised against all travel to the country.

 “As you know, I always say and believe we should all uphold international law, but I think at this stage, fast-moving situation, let’s establish the facts and take it from there,” he told broadcasters.

+In a post on his Truth Social platform shortly before addressing the media, he posted an image which appeared to show the autocratic leader blindfolded aboard the US warship Iwo Jima and headed to New York.

+Mr Trump said Mr Maduro and his wife had been indicted on “narco-terrorism” charges after the attack, which saw explosions ring out and low-flying aircraft sweep through the Venezuelan capital early on Saturday.

-The Prime Minister faced calls from Labour MPs, as well as opposition politicians, to condemn the military action and take a tougher stance on the US president.
+The Prime Minister faced calls from Labour backbenchers, as well as opposition politicians, to condemn the military action and take a tougher stance on the US president.

 Labour MP for Liverpool Riverside Kim Johnson said: “Do we as a country still stand for international law and sovereignty?